John F. Burke

-John F. Burke (July 22, 1922 – 2011) was an American medical researcher at Harvard University widely known for his co-invention of synthetic skin in 1981, together with Dr. Ioannis V. Yannas.
+John Francis Burke (July 22, 1922 – November 2, 2011) was an American medical researcher at Harvard University widely known for his co-invention of synthetic skin in 1981, together with Dr. Ioannis V. Yannas.

 Burke was also widely noted for developing a system of infection control in hospitals and showing that antibiotics given before surgery lower risks of post-operative infections.
 Burke was head of the Shriners Burns Institute and chief of trauma services at Massachusetts General Hospital, a professor of surgery at Harvard University.

 Life

-Burke was born in Peoria, Illinois on July 22, 1922.
-He received his medical degree from Harvard University.
+Burke was born in Chicago, Illinois on July 22, 1922.
+His father, Francis A. Burke, was a railroad man; his mother was Mary Biaggi.

+In 1952, he married Agnes Redfearn Goldman.
+They had four children, three sons and a daughter.